arcology-network/binary-releases/testnet-docker-allinone.md

 ps -e | grep pool-svc
 ```

-<u>If everything is in order, you should be able to see a list of Arcology services running in the testnet container, which should look like this.</u>
+If everything is in order, you should be able to see a list of Arcology services running in the testnet container, which should look like this.

 ![alt text](./img/testnet/allinone-testnet-docker-svclist.png)

+**The whole starting process may take a few minutes.
+If you only see some of the services are running, that is usually because other services haven't been started yet.**

 ## 2. Interact with the Testnet